-For those who reside in New Mexico where I am a licensed professional clinical mental health counselor, I am a participating provider with Presbyterian, Molina, and True Health New Mexico.
+For those who reside in New Mexico where I am a licensed professional clinical counselor, I am a participating provider with Presbyterian and Molina Health Plans.
 I am out of network with all other insurance providers.
 Please contact your insurance company directly to find out about any out-of-network coverage provided by your policy.

 Sessions with clients who reside in other states fall outside of the scope of my licensure, which precludes submitting to insurance.